 Linked Data Service of the German National Library

-Developments in the area of the semantic web are aimed at improving the usability and accessibility of data.
+Developments in the area of the semantic web are aimed at improving the usefulness and accessibility of data.
 The idea of the Semantic web also allows links to be created between data from heterogeneous sources, leading in turn to the establishment of new services.
 As a result of the linked-data movement, many providers (mostly non-profit organisations, universities or public institutions) are already offering their data in a form which is semantic-web-compatible.
 Above all, this includes data which is of general use within the public domain.
 Examples include geographical information, thesauri, encyclopaedias as well as bibliographic and authority data.

 Libraries, too, have recognised the great potential offered by this form of data publication.
 The first institutions are already actively offering their information as linked data, or are planning to do so.
 The German National Library is committed to making a significant contribution to ensuring the stability and reliability of the "linked-data-cloud" by providing data which has largely been generated and maintained by trained professionals.
 The German National Library with its high quality data intends to become one of the mainstays of the semantic web.